 Liaison Faculty: Professor S. Garnett Russell and Professor Felisa Tibbitts

-In recognition of the unprecedented dimensions of issues of security, war and peace, human rights and global justice, and sustainable development in a world of violent conflict, the ICE program offers a degree concentration in Peace and Human Rights Education.
-Peace and Human Rights Education is primarily concerned with addressing direct, structural and cultural violence through the transformation of pedagogy, curriculum, and policy related to education in both formal and non-formal contexts.
+In recognition of the unprecedented dimensions of issues of security, war and peace, human rights and global justice, and sustainable development, the International and Comparative Education program offers a degree concentration in Peace and Human Rights Education.
+Peace and Human Rights Education is primarily concerned with promoting human dignity and addressing direct, structural and cultural violence through the transformation of pedagogy, curriculum, learning tools, and policies related to teaching and learning in both formal and non‐formal settings.
 Through the concentration, students are provided with a conceptual understanding of issues related to peace and human rights, as well as practical skills in curriculum design and program development.
 Students are encouraged to follow a program that will prepare them to pursue the objectives of peace and human rights in whatever area of education they choose to concentrate.

 Department of Organization and Leadership